All Episodes

 Although there was a big deal, because Obama kept saying, I can't do this.

-Well, you know, I'll I'll be violating the Constitution.
+You know, I'll be violating the Constitution.

-And he said it over and over and over again, then he did it anyway.
+And he said it over and over and over again.

-There are those in the immigrants' rights community who have argued passionately that we should simply provide those who are illegally with legal status, or at least ignore the laws on the books.
+There are those in the immigrants' rights community who have argued passionately that we should simply provide those who are illegally with legal status or at least ignore the laws on the books.

 But I believe such an indiscriminate approach would be both unwise and unfair.